ACCESS-Community-Hub/access-om3-paper-1/.github/ISSUE_TEMPLATE/add-user-request-to--access-om3-paper-1--repository-.md

 ---
 name: Add user request to `access-om3-paper-1` repository.
-about: This is a simple template to request access to this repository.
+about: Use this template to request write access to this repository.
 title: ''
 labels: ''
 assignees: ''